 - Hearing or seeing things others do not

 - Withdrawal from family and friends

 - Use of “non-words”

 - Unexplained irritability or aggression

 What is Coordinated Specialty Care?

 The average duration of untreated psychosis is 1-3 years.
-Coordinated specialty care, coupled with shorter durations of untreated symptoms, have led to significantly better outcomes in national studies.
+Coordinated specialty care, coupled with shorter durations of untreated symptoms, has led to significantly better outcomes in national studies.

-- Experiencing first episode of psychosis within the last two years
+- Experiencing the first episode of psychosis within the last two years

 - The psychosis is not due to substance use or a medical condition

 - Residing in Bastrop, Burnet, Caldwell, Fayette, Gonzales, Guadalupe, Lee, or Williamson County